 LAURA KRAMER-CARINI

 Laura Kramer-Carini was born, and still lives, in Brooklyn.
-Not long after retiring from the Department of Education, her elderly father (now 100) was diagnosed with LBD.
-Laura spent her professional life teaching English for eight years at CUNY and over 30 years in NYC’s first “alternative” high school, Pacific High.
+Not long after retiring from the Department of Education, her elderly father was diagnosed with LBD.
+Laura spent her professional life teaching English for eight years at City University of New York and over 30 years in NYC’s first “alternative” high school, Pacific High.
 Having been reared with a strong sense of political/social activism, her high school “kids” were a population in great need: dismissed from other high schools, over-aged, under-credited, but still possessing the drive and intent to graduate.
 It is that perseverance which colors all that she cares about.
-Her father’s diagnosis of Lewy Body Dementia late in his long life, and his persistence–his not-giving-up–inspires and moves her.
+Her father’s diagnosis of Lewy body dementia late in his long life, and his persistence–his not-giving-up–inspires and moves her.